2025-2026 Edition

 Barnard seeks students from diverse educational and cultural backgrounds and from all geographic regions.
 However, no preconceived profile of an ideal student population limits the number of applicants accepted from any one group.
 Admission is highly selective and our process is holistic and contextual; no one criterion or score determines acceptance.
-In addition to school records (all transcripts from 9th grade on), recommendations, writing, and test scores (optional for those applying for entry in 2024), we carefully consider each applicant in terms of their personal qualities, intellectual potential, the rigor of the curriculum they have pursued, as well as their potential for achievement at Barnard.
+In addition to school records (all transcripts from 9th grade on), letters of recommendation, writing, and test scores (SAT/ACT test-optional for the 2025-2026 enrollment cycle), we carefully consider each applicant in terms of their personal qualities, intellectual potential, the rigor of the curriculum they have pursued, and their potential for achievement at Barnard.
 We review each applicant in the context of her school, community, and individual story.

 First-Year Application Procedures